lalawue/mooncake/docs/language.md

 ## Table

-likes in Lua, but using ':' instead of '=' between key and value.
+likes in Lua, and you can use ':' or '=' between key and value.

 ```lua
 --[[